 Step 4: Use the prepared tongs to pick up the lobster out of the pot.
 Grasp it with a clean towel, then bend it to open a gap between the body and the tail.
 After that, use the instant-read meat thermometer into each of the lobsters through the gap.
 Your lobsters are ready to serve when the internal temperature reaches 160 degrees Fahrenheit (160oF).

-Step 5: Prepare melted butter and lemonade to pour on your lobster meat.
+Step 5: Prepare some lobster spices melted butter and lemonade to pour on your lobster meat.
 Next, hash a little parsley, basil and garlic to boost the taste of your meal.
 Besides, these extra ingredients also can be used to decorate your dish and make it look more delicious.
+If you want to make different, try to read this blog post, you will know what to serve with lobster tails.

 Now, you know how to cook frozen lobster meat in a complete way.
 Fishermen’s Net hopes that the above information will help you to have the tastiest meal with your lobster.